Treatment of Goodwill: IFRS v. GAAP

 Compare the fair value of the reporting unit with its carrying amount.

-If the carrying value of the reporting units exceeds its fair value (carrying value > fair value), continue to the next step; else, stop.
+If the carrying value of the reporting units exceeds its fair value (carrying value > fair value), continue to the next step; otherwise, stop.

 Step 2:- Measures the Amount of Goodwill Impairment Loss